claudiob/neverfails/README.md

 Neverfails does all of this, so you don't have to
 =================================================

 The `grocery` example shows that Behaviour-Driven Development is time-consuming even for very small applications, with an empty model and a view showing one sentence.
-Time is spent watching the test fail and writing snippets of code that are common to every web application (creating a model, filling view with text and so on).
+Time is spent watching the tests fail and writing snippets of code that are common to every web application (creating a model, filling view with text and so on).

 Neverfails reduces this time by automatically creating the missing snippets of code when a step fails.